 The IRS's online search tool, Tax Exempt Organization Search, can help you more easily find out whether an organization is eligible to receive tax-deductible charitable contributions.
 You can access the tool at IRS.gov.
 According to the IRS, you may rely on this list in determining deductibility of your contributions.

 Also, don't forget that political donations aren't deductible.

-Focusing in on children's financial future
+Investing in a child's financial future